biophysics-ul/DC-tools/modules/README.rtdc_tools.md

 `extract_images_from_rtdc_to_zip(rtdc_path,zip_path)`

 This function saves images from a rtdc file into a zip file.
+The rtdc file can be a rtdc file reffering to a basin (e.g., rtdc produced with ChipStream).

-If the rtdc file contains "contours", the function extracts only "contoured events".
-You can set optional parameter extra_pixels to set the number of pixels on the left/right of each contoured event to keep in the extracted image.
-If
+If the rtdc file contains event "contours", the function extracts only "contoured events".
+You can set optional parameter `extra_pixels` to set the number of extra pixels on the left/right side of each contoured event to save with the extracted image.

 By default, it extracts images of "contoured events" with subtracted backgrounds.
-Set optional parameter to "subtract=False" to extract non-subtracted images.
+Set optional parameter to `subtract=False` to extract non-subtracted images.

 `add_class_data_to_rtdc(input_rtdc_path,df_classes)`